 Gallery of Maps

-One of my personal favourite attractions in the Vatican Museums is the Gallery of Maps, or Galleria delle carte geografiche.
-This is located on the west side of the Belvedere Courtyard.
+One of my personal favourites in the Museums is the Gallery of Maps (Galleria delle carte geografiche), on the west side of the Belvedere Courtyard.
+It’s a 120-metre corridor, six metres wide, with 40 frescoed maps of the various regions and cities of the Italian peninsula on the walls.

 The Borgia Apartment

-The Borgia Apartment (Appartamento Borgia) is a series of six rooms in the Vatican Museums which were commissioned by Pope Alexander VI in the late 15th century.
-He was from the Borgia family, hence the name given to the apartments.
+The Borgia Apartment (Appartamento Borgia) is a set of six rooms commissioned by Pope Alexander VI in the late 15th century.
+He was a Borgia, hence the name, and he had them decorated by the Italian painter Pinturicchio.

 Raphael’s Rooms

-These rooms were originally intended to be an apartment for Pope Julius II, with some suspecting the idea was to outdo the Borgia Apartment of Alexander VI.
+Four rooms in the Museums are collectively the Stanze di Raffaello, or Raphael’s Rooms.
+They were originally intended as an apartment for Pope Julius II, with some historians suspecting he specifically wanted to one-up the Borgia Apartment of his predecessor Alexander VI.
+Popes can be petty too.

-Unfortunately, Julius II died before they were completed, and in fact Raphael himself died in 1520 before all four rooms were completed in 1524.
+Julius II commissioned Raphael in the early 16th century, starting with the library.
+Unfortunately Julius died before the work was finished, and Raphael himself died in 1520 before all four rooms were complete.
+His students finished the job in 1524.

 The Pinacoteca / Vatican Art Gallery